Associate Program

 Associate Program Overview

 The Think:Kids Associate Program is designed for organizations interested in learning Collaborative Problem Solving but not currently in a position to take on organization-wide intensive implementation through our Partnership Program.
-Think:Kids encourages these organizations to have as many staff as possible trained at the Tier 1 level.
-The next step is developing one or more internal CPS expert teams.
-The identified individuals should complete Tier 2 training and then apply to enter the CPS Certification Course.
+Think:Kids encourages these organizations to have as many staff as possible attend the Essential Foundation (Level 1) training.
+The next step is developing one or more internal Collaborative Problem Solving expert teams.
+The identified individuals should complete Advanced Concepts (Level 2) training and then apply to enter the Certification Course.
 The number of staff participating in these activities will depend on the size of your organization and the resources available.
 Think:Kids can provide guidance on selecting these individuals as needed.

 Many organizations use the Associate Program as a jumping-off point for future intensive implementation through our Partnership Program.
 The services listed below are contracted directly with your organization and are held exclusively for your staff and employees.
 Any in-person services are subject to additional travel costs, to be invoiced separately.